simsam7/JsSpeechRecognizer/BuildingaSpeechRecognizerinJavaScript.md

 # Building a Speech Recognizer in JavaScript

-This file will go into some details about how the JsSpeechRecognizer was built.
+This document will go into some details about how the JsSpeechRecognizer was built.
+It is going to cover the key parts of the code, not every single line.

 ## 1. Get Access to the Microphone

 The first and probably most important step is to get access to the microphone.
 To do this we use WebRTC functions.

-JsSpeechRecognizer uses the adapter.js file from the WebRTC project to accomplish this. https://github.com/webrtc/adapter
+JsSpeechRecognizer uses the adapter.js file from the WebRTC project to accomplish this.
+Hree is a link to their github repo: https://github.com/webrtc/adapter

 ````javascript
 // Request access to the microphone